joeylockie/lockiemedia/AI_PROJECT_LOG.md

 * The project uses the Firebase JavaScript SDK (Compat version - v8 style syntax).
 * The Admin Panel is a separate HTML page (`admin.html`) but shares Firebase configuration and some services (logging, feature flags) with the main Todo app.
 * Module loading initialization errors related to `LoggingService` were resolved by removing top-level "module loaded" logs and fixing a circular dependency with `feature_user_accounts.js` via an explicit initializer for Firestore logging in `LoggingService`.
+* The `isFeatureEnabled` function in `featureFlagService.js` was updated to check for feature flag keys both with and without the "Feature" suffix to align with how `main.js` was deriving flag names for checks.
+* The UI version display was fixed by ensuring `uiRendering.renderAppVersion()` is called in `main.js` *after* `versionService.loadAppVersion()` has completed.
+* The initial styling of smart view filter buttons was fixed by an explicit call to `uiRendering.styleSmartViewButtons()` in `main.js` after all initializations.
+* The `SyntaxError` related to `getAllFeatureFlags` was resolved by ensuring the function was correctly exported from the `featureFlagService.js` file being loaded by the browser.